 To log into the system from a local terminal, proceed as follows.
-To log in from a remote PC will be discussed later in this reference manual.
+To log in from a remote PC refer to details later in this reference manual.

-1. Press <Enter>.
-The Login Screen of Figure 3-2 should appear.
-If not, press <Enter> repeatedly until it does.

-2. If the Login Screen does not appear after you press <Enter> several times, check your terminal settings (should be 9.6 kbps, eight data bits, no parity, and one stop bit).
+- 1. Press <Enter>.
+The Login Screen depicted in Figure 3-6 should appear.
+If not, press <Enter> repeatedly until it does. - 2.
+If the Login Screen does not appear after you press <Enter> several times, check your terminal settings (should be 9.6 kbps, eight data bits, no parity, and one stop bit).